nousiaso/nousiaso/README.md

-- 👋 Hi, I’m @nousiaso (Orestis Nousias), a PhD in genomics/genetics and Computational biology/.
+- 👋 Hi, I’m @nousiaso (Orestis Nousias), a PhD in genomics/genetics and Computational biology.
 My main research direction is cancer biology
 - I’m currently a post-doctoral research associate at the lab of Professor Jesper B Andersen at University of Copenhagen Biotech Research and Innovation Center (BRIC), working on liver cancer.
 - 📫 How to reach me nousiaso@yahoo.com